CroodSolutions/AutoRMM/- Weaponized Documents and Delivery Methods/Macbook Options/README.md

 Simply put, Apple has taken several steps for MacOS that make it harder to deliver malware to hosts, compared with Microsoft Windows, all things considered.

 This is where RMM is interesting.
-Since these tools have a valid cert and trusted as legitimate software that people expect to seamlessly deploy from a customer tenant, installing RMM tools seems like a lower bar to reach than malware.
+Since these tools have a valid cert and are trusted as legitimate software that people expect to seamlessly deploy from a customer tenant, installing RMM tools seems like a lower bar to reach than malware.
 It is like a RAT with a trust hierarchy established and maintained by the Remote Management tool vendor.

 Just for fun, we have provided a .sh script that will reach out to a URL, download a file, and run it on MacOS.
 If an admin password is required, the user receives a prompt.
 Short of chmod +x and then running from terminal, here are steps that probably could make it more portable, but only assuming you have a valid code signing certificate and register your version of the script with apple:
  - Update the script to include your download link (remember you may want to use F12/network to find the real download link).